NadaK2003/clothing-donation-counter/README.md

 # Clothing Donation Counter

-An AI-powered computer vision system designed to count clothing donations on a conveyor belt using YOLOv8.
-It detects and visualizes the number of donated items in real-time through a custom Streamlit dashboard.
+A computer vision system that uses YOLOv8 to detect and count clothing donation items from images and videos, displaying the results in a Streamlit dashboard.
 ---

 ## Features